-Director, Neuroscience Institute; Co-Director, Center for the Neural Basis of Cognition; George A. and Helen Dunham Cowan Professor of Auditory Neuroscience, Neuroscience Institute, Psychology, Biomedical Engineering and Electrical and Computer Engineering
+Director, Neuroscience Institute; George A. and Helen Dunham Cowan Professor of Auditory Neuroscience, Neuroscience Institute, Psychology, Biomedical Engineering and Electrical and Computer Engineering

 Auditory Research, Behavioral Methods, Characterization of Neural Circuits, Cognitive Neuroscience, Computational Neuroscience, Computational, Mathematical & Statistical Methods, Executive Control & Memory, Non-Invasive Brain Monitoring, Sensation & Perception, Spatial Cognition & Attention